JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/blog/tritangents.md

 #track the solutions from c₁ to c₀
 R = solve(F, sols, parameters = c, p₁ = c₁, p₀ = c₀, system = SPSystem)
 ```
-Of course, tracking solutions from `c₁` to `c₀` is much faster than using the totaldegree approach for `G`.
+On my laptop this computation takes 0.438 seconds --- tracking solutions from `c₁` to `c₀` is much faster than using the totaldegree approach for `G`.
 Here is the summary of `R`:
 ```julia-repl
 AffineResult with 720 tracked paths
 ==================================